Legal & Financial Advice in Spain.

 Choosing a reliable lawyer

-Any lawyer practising in Spain should be registered with the local bar association (Colegio de Abogados).
+Lawyers in Marbella, Spain should be registered with the local bar association (Colegio de Abogados).
 They will have a registration number that you can ask for and then verify with the bar association.
 Naturally, registration does not guarantee honesty or competence, but it is a good minimum standard to insist on.
 You can find a list of all the bar associations at the national website for Spanish lawyers, Abogacía Española.

 SpainForSale.Properties work with an established network of Notaries throughout Spain for dealing with our clients’ Spanish Real Estate.
 We also have facilities in place with Consular offices and Notaries in many other countries, so that whenever possible, our clients can sign documentation without having to be in Spain in person.
 So, wherever you are situated, we can accept instructions from you in respect of your Spanish assets, wherever your Spanish assets are situated.
 Providing a variety of legal services, carried out by qualified and certified lawyers, that includes: